 If you work as a freelancer or run a small training business, then one of your biggest priorities will be managing your cash flow so that you’re not constantly riding that dreaded ‘feast and famine’ rollercoaster.
 Unfortunately, overdue or unpaid invoices can cause cash flow problems within a fairly short time frame for many small businesses.
-According to accounting software company, Xero, 60% of invoices are paid late and more than a third are over two weeks overdue.
+According to accounting software company, Xero, almost half of all invoices are paid late.

 So how can you ensure that you get paid on time, every time?
 We’ve put together five ideas that can help:

 1. Have clear terms and conditions, as well as a contract with your client, from the outset

 Every time you work with a client, you should have a contract that defines the work that you are being asked to undertake and any agreements between both parties, such as deadlines, etc. This will help to ensure that everyone involved in a training agreement is on the same page and that you share the same expectations about what you will deliver.

 If you don’t currently have a document outlining your terms and conditions, do put one together.
 In this, you should talk about issues such as your payment terms, late payment fees, intellectual property, liability, and so on.